Interacts

 When a host presents a graphical user interface to an image effect, it may optionally give it the chance to draw its own custom GUI tools and to be able to interact with pen and keyboard input.
 In OFX this is done via the OfxInteract suite, which is found in the file ofxInteract.h.

-OFX interacts by default use openGL to perform all drawing in interacts, due to its portabilty, robustness and wide implementation.
+OFX Interacts use openGL by default to perform all drawing, due to its portabilty, robustness and wide implementation.
 As of 2022, some systems are moving away from OpenGL support in favor of more modern graphics drawing APIs.
-So as of OFX 1.5, effects may use the OfxDrawSuiteV1 instead of OpenGL if the host supports it.
+So as of OFX 1.5, effects may use the OfxDrawSuiteV1 instead of OpenGL, if the host supports it, by requesting kOfxImageEffectPluginPropOverlayInteractV2 instead of kOfxImageEffectPluginPropOverlayInteractV1.

-Each object that can have their own interact a pointer property in it which should point to a separate main entry point.
+Each plugin implementing interacts sets up a pointer property which should point to a separate “InteractMain”” entry point.
 This entry point is not the same as the one in the OfxPlugin struct, as it needs to respond to a different set of actions to the effect.

-There are two things in an image effect can have their own interact, these are…
+There are two things an image effect can draw via its interact:

-Interacts are separate objects to the effect they are associated with, they have their own descriptor and instance handles passed into their separate main entry point.
+Interacts are separate objects from the effect they are associated with.
+They have their own descriptor and instance handles passed into their separate main entry point.

 All interacts of the same type will have the same pixel types (this is a side effect of the last point), this will always be double buffered with at least RGB components.
 Alpha and the exact bit depth is left to the implementation.